todogroup/ospology/ospo-book/content/en/01-chapter.md

 * Looking upward: If proposing the creation of an OSPO, managing expectations and aligning with executives' technology needs is necessary.

 * Looking sideways: Collaboration with other teams is critical.
-For instance, in business-oriented OSPOs, collaborating with the developer tools and security teams is essential.collaboration with other teams is critical.
-For instance, in business-oriented OSPOs, collaborating with the developer tools and security teams is necessary.
+For instance, in business-oriented OSPOs, collaborating with the developer tools and security teams is essential.

 * Looking outside: Representing the organization to external communities and foundations is crucial.
 The integration strategy must align with the organization's objectives and vision.